Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 The corresponding element is removed also from the `marked` matrix in the same position.
 It takes four parameters:
 1. the index `i` of the row in the adjacency list from which elements need to be removed.
-2. `keepPositionOfL` This vector contains the positions of elements that need to be kept in the adjacency list.
-Elements at positions not included in this vector will be removed.
+2. the vector `keepPositionOfL` contains the shift to apply to the adacency list in order to compute the positions of elements that need to be removed.
-3. `marked`  This vector of vectors represents the marked matrix associated with the adjacency list.
+3. the vector of vectors `marked` representing the marked matrix associated with the adjacency list.
 It is modified along with the adjacency list.
-4. `NewAdjacencyList`  This vector of vectors represents the adjacency list from which elements are to be removed.
+4. the vector of vectors `NewAdjacencyList` representing the adjacency list from which elements have to be removed.
 It is modified within the function.

 ## `updateAdjacencyList`